-We arrived at Larry’s Camp Campground at 4:25 pm, a distance of 7.4 km.
+We arrived at Larry’s Camp Campground at 4:25 pm, a distance of 7.4 km, 2hrs and 25 min after we left the parking lot.
 There were people staying in the campground.
 We met a couple from North Carolina, who were headed for Johnston Creek Campground.
 We would see them again tomorrow.

 The trail deteriorated quickly as we left the campground.
 The trail became deep, narrow and muddy.
 With all the rain this year the vegetation was thick and lush, in places the grasses and shrubs were over hanging the trail.
 Pushing through the wet vegetation had a way of helping to soak you even worse than the rain.
 I have heard other hikers to describe this as hiking through a “car wash”